4c3e/rrtp-spec/README.md

 S:   Recieves Client disconnect.

-# 1.2 RIP URL Scheme
+# 1.2 RRTP URL Scheme
-Resources hosted via RIP protocol are requested with the general structure of:
+Resources hosted via RRTP protocol are requested with the general structure of:

-`rip://<Reticulum Destination Hash String>/optional/sub/paths`
+`rrtp://<Reticulum Destination Hash String>/optional/sub/paths`

 Some notes:
 - Actual destinations are not sandwiched in "<>"